xiaohong-huang/RTK-Visual-Inertial-Navigation/README.md

 ## 3. Run RTK-Visual-Inertial-Navigation with our dataset
-Our equipment is shown as follow.
-A gray scale camera (MT9V034 752$\times$480@25HZ), a microelectronic mechanical system (MEMS) grade IMU (BMI088 400HZ), a $360^o$ prism, and a GNSS receiver (ublox ZED-F9P 10HZ) are installed together with a small GNSS antenna (BT-560) A Trimble S9 total station is installed in a fixed position and observes the prism to generate the ground truth of the rover station every 0.1 second with mm-level accuracy.
+Our equipment is shown as follows.
+A grayscale camera (MT9V034 752x480@25HZ), a MEMS-grade IMU (BMI088 400HZ), a $360^o$ prism, and a GNSS receiver (ublox ZED-F9P 10HZ) are installed together with a small GNSS antenna (BT-560).
+A Trimble S9 total station is installed in a fixed position and observes the prism to generate the ground truth of the rover station every 0.1 seconds with mm-level accuracy.
 A GNSS receiver (ublox ZED-F9P 1HZ) with an experimental-level antenna is installed in a fixed position for the base station.
 ![image](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation/blob/main/fig/equipment.png)
-The experiment environment is shown as follow.
+The experiment environment is shown as follows.
 ![image](https://github.com/xiaohong-huang/RTK-Visual-Inertial-Navigation/blob/main/fig/experiment_sense.png)

 Download our [Dataset]() and launch the rviz via: